-For additional disclosure on Environmental and Other Matters refer to the Corporation's Annual Information Form for the years ended December 31, 2018 and December 31, 2017, the prospectus dated June 30, 2011, the short form prospectus dated March 8, 2012 and the preliminary and final shelf prospectus dated March 12, 2019 and April 4, 2019, respectively.
+For additional disclosure on Environmental and Other Matters refer to the Corporation's Annual Information Form for the years ending on December 31, 2018 and December 31, 2017, the prospectus dated June 30, 2011, the short form prospectus dated March 8, 2012 and the preliminary and final shelf prospectus dated March 12, 2019 and April 4, 2019, respectively.
 The Corporation is, and in future will continue to be, subject to federal, state and local statutes, rules and regulations related to, among other things, environmental protection, site access and construction activities.
 The environmental effects, if any, of current and future activities will be monitored and, where appropriate, mitigated, reclaimed and restored by the Corporation's subsidiaries.

 A number of environmental studies and regulatory investigations in the District identified numerous areas of potential environmental degradation related to past mining.
-In the past, regulatory actions under the Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA") and state law have been taken by the U.S. Environmental Protection Agency ("EPA"), the USFS and the Idaho Department of Environmental Quality ("IDEQ") against historic mining operators.
-All of these regulatory activities and related clean-up programs pre-date any ownership or activity by the Corporation's subsidiaries and neither the Corporation not its subsidiaries were ever operators of the site.
-Prior to its acquisitions in the District, the Corporation's subsidiaries have conducted appropriate due diligence, comprising formal assessments of the properties comprising the Project, in order to avoid potential CERCLA liabilities related to past hazardous substance releases and to maintain its status as a bona fide prospective purchaser ("BFPP") under CERCLA.
-The Corporation's subsidiaries continue to discharge its continuing CERCLA obligations in the District in order to maintain their landowner liability protection.
+In the past, regulatory actions under the Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA"), and state law have been taken by the U.S. Environmental Protection Agency ("EPA"), the USFS and the Idaho Department of Environmental Quality ("IDEQ") against historic mining operators.
+All of these regulatory activities and related clean-up programs pre-date any ownership or activity by the Corporation's subsidiaries and neither the Corporation nor its subsidiaries were ever operators on the site.
+Prior to its acquisitions in the District, the Corporation's subsidiaries conducted all appropriate inquiries into the previous ownership and uses of the site, which is comprised of formal assessments of the properties encompassing the Project, in order to maintain landowner liability protection as a bona fide prospective purchaser under CERCLA stemming from the presence of contamination to which they have not contributed.
+The Corporation's subsidiaries continue to discharge their continuing CERCLA obligations in the District in order to maintain their landowner liability protection.
 The Corporation itself has never had any ownership in the mineral properties comprising the Project.